Caio-Coldebella/Driven/TypeScript/MyMoviesList/README.md

 # MyMoviesList

 ## Project overview:
-<p>The project is a basic code made with the aim of practicing TypeScript, and is basically an API for a movie organizer, in which the user
-You can create categories for movie, streaming service categories, and movies.
+<p>The project is a basic code made with the aim of practicing TypeScript, and is basically an API for a movie organizer, in which the user can create categories for movie, streaming service categories, and movies.
+The acess to database was made using Prisma.
 Entities are structured as follows:<p>

 #### Platform: